aaronksaunders/simple_firebase_auth/readme2.md

 }

 ```
 you should be able to run the code to see what the screen looks like now.
-You might want to change the default route or `home` property in `main.dart` widget to `LoginPage` while we work through the UI so you can see the changes with live reload
+Be sure to change the default route or `home` property in `main.dart` widget to `LoginPage` while we work through the UI so you can see the changes with live reload

-##### Style and Adding Text Fields
+#### Style and Adding Text Fields

 Lets make the body of the page a centered `Column` with the childre of the column being primarily the `TextFormField`s and the `RaisedButton`